 TSBA believes the takeover of local schools or school districts from elected school boards and the communities they serve should take place only as a remedy of last resort.
 State and federal education policies should be designed to assist local school districts in improving student achievement for all children and not as a disguised means to label public schools as failures.
-Prior to any state or federal intervention based on a school’s or district’s failure to meet performance or accountability standards, governments should ensure that local schools and districts receive the necessary resources, support and time to improve.
+Prior to any state or federal intervention based on a school’s or district’s failure to meet performance or accountability standards, governments should ensure that local schools and districts receive the necessary resources, support, and time to improve.

 B. Local Control

-Local school boards reflect the needs and aspirations of the communities as well as the interests and concerns of professional and nonprofessional employees.
+Local school boards reflect the needs and aspirations of the communities they serve as well as the interests and concerns of professional and nonprofessional employees.
 Non-partisan lay control is best ensured when educational policy is made by local lay representatives whose undivided attention and interests are devoted to education.
 While public education may be a federal concern, it is a state responsibility and a local operation.

-C. Fiscal Independence
+D. Fiscal Independence

 TSBA supports the development of a school budget law which provides the opportunity for local school boards to achieve fiscal independence.
-TSBA supports legislation that allows existing school systems to convert to special school districts.
+TSBA supports legislation that allows existing school districts to convert to special school districts.

-D. Allocation Of Public Funds
+E. Allocation of Public Funds

-TSBA advocates that funds raised by general taxation for educational purposes should be administered by public officials and should not be used to support privately operated schools through tuition tax credits, vouchers or block grants.
+TSBA advocates that funds raised by general taxation for educational purposes should be administered by public officials and should not be used to support privately operated schools through tuition tax credits, vouchers, or block grants.

-E. Federal Financial Support
+F. Federal Financial Support

 Funds from federal sources should be administered by the state and its appropriate agencies through local boards of education, and every program mandated at the federal level by direct or coercive means should be fully funded by the federal government.

-F. Employment of Superintendents by Boards
+G. Employment of Superintendents by Boards

 TSBA is dedicated to the principle that the chief school executive officer should be employed by the local board of education and be given authority over all personnel matters.

-G. Reorganization of School Districts
+H. Reorganization of School Districts

-H. Labor Relations
+I. Labor Relations

-I. State Funding
+J. State Funding

-TSBA strongly believes that any future state-mandated programs or added responsibilities must, without exception, be accompanied by 100% state funding for all direct and indirect costs associated therewith, and without corresponding reduction of state financial support in any other areas of public education.
+TSBA strongly believes that any future state-mandated programs or added responsibilities must, without exception, be accompanied by 100% state funding for all direct and indirect costs associated there with and without corresponding reduction of state financial support in any other areas of public education.
 Waivers of the mandates should occur whenever 100% state funding is not received.

-J. Education Commission of the States
+K. Education Commission of the States

 In order to strengthen the purpose of the Education Commission of the States in bringing together representatives of government, education, and the public in a concerted way to address common educational issues and formulate models of possible courses of action, TSBA believes the governor should appoint a school board representative as an ECS Commissioner from among the four (4) public members allocated to Tennessee.